The Force: Behind the Line: Format

 The Force is filmed in metropolitan and regional Western Australia and New South Wales.
 Small camera crews follow the police around during their daily duties.
 Field producer Tim Noonan said the only rule in filming was that the camera crews "can't hinder [the police] in any way".
 As a result, some footage is filmed from police cars or a safe distance away from the police, with wireless microphones used to record audio.

 The Western Australian Police retained the right to veto any material which posed legal problems, such as footage identifying underage offenders or matters before the courts.
 Techniques such as pixelisation are used to satisfy legal requirements.
 The program also blurred out the faces of police officers not wishing to be identified on national television.

 Episodes of The Force comprise three or four individual stories featuring police officers going about everyday duties, including burglaries, drug-related cases, traffic cases and murder investigations.
-The choice of stories is usually balanced to include action-oriented stories as well as lighter stories such as family disputes.
+The choice of stories is usually balanced to include action-oriented stories as well as more mundane stories such as family disputes.